jarad/ConferenceOnPredictiveInferenceInSports/content/authors/nathan-sandholtz/_index.md

     url: 'https://statistics.byu.edu/directory/sandholtz-nate'

 # Short bio (displayed in user profile at end of posts)
-bio: I’m an assistant professor of statistics at Brigham Young University.
-My research is currently focused on statistical connections to inverse optimization and applications of statistics in sport.
+bio: Nate Sandholtz is an Assistant Professor in the Department of Statistics at Brigham Young University in Provo, Utah.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.